The Dispute Resolution Review: Sweden

 In March 2018, the CJEU issued its judgment in the Achmea case.3 The question before the CJEU concerned an arbitration clause in a bilateral investment treaty between the Netherlands and Slovakia.
 The clause allowed an investor from one of the contracting parties to initiate arbitration proceedings against the other contracting party regarding an investment in the latter.
 The CJEU held that the arbitration clause was incompatible with Articles 267 and 344 of the Treaty on the Functioning of the European Union.

-Following Achmea, a debate has arisen regarding the impact of the judgment on other intra-EU investor–state disputes.
-One debated issue is whether the CJEU's conclusions in Achmea cover intra-EU disputes under the Energy Charter Treaty (ECT).
+Following Achmea, several disputes have arisen regarding the impact of the judgment on other intra-EU investor–state disputes.
+One disputed issue is whether the CJEU's conclusions in Achmea cover intra-EU disputes under the Energy Charter Treaty (ECT).

-Under the ECT, an investor may choose between different dispute resolution mechanisms, and one possible choice is arbitration under the Arbitration Rules of the SCC.
+Under the ECT, an investor may choose arbitration under the Arbitration Rules of the SCC as the dispute resolution mechanism.
 Consequently, a number of investor–state awards under the ECT have been rendered in Sweden under the SCC rules.

 The Supreme Court's judgment in Belgor

-In a judgment dated 20 March 2019,6 the Supreme Court interpreted the scope of an arbitration clause in a contract between a Belarusian company and a Turkish company regarding construction works.
+In a judgment dated 20 March 2019,8 the Supreme Court interpreted the scope of an arbitration clause in a contract between a Belarusian company and a Turkish company regarding construction works.
 The issue in the challenge action was, inter alia, whether claims relating to additional works based on separate contracts were covered by the arbitration clause in the original contract.
+The Supreme Court concluded that the arbitration clause covered also disputes under certain other contracts between the parties.

 The Supreme Court held that when determining whether a dispute is covered by an arbitration clause, the arbitral tribunal must sometimes make an in-depth review of the parties' relationship, and that in such cases, there is reason to assume that parties to a commercial relationship wish to have disputes within the scope of their relationship settled by one single forum.
 The Supreme Court then held that when a court shall review the arbitral tribunal's decision on jurisdiction, regard should be made to the fact that, typically, the arbitral tribunal is best positioned to determine the issue of its own jurisdiction.
 Therefore, according to the Supreme Court, the starting point for the court's review should be that the arbitral tribunal's interpretation and evaluation of evidence is correct.